 Missouri President Considers Resignation

 COLUMBIA, Mo.
-(AP) _ Missouri’s president is considering resigning following revelations about his dealings with troubled basketball player Ricky Clemons.
+(AP) _ Missouri’s president said he will not resign and he did nothing wrong following revelations about his dealings with troubled basketball player Ricky Clemons.

 Elson Floyd already had been scheduled to discuss his job performance Thursday in Kansas City with the university’s governing board of curators.
 Floyd became president of the four-campus system in January.